Mukbang: Eating disorders

-A study in 2021 which addressed mukbang and the effect of influencers' food consumption on their viewers showed that engaging in "problematic mukbang watching" was positively associated with eating disorders and with internet addiction.
+A study in 2021 which addressed mukbang and the effect of influencers' food consumption on their viewers showed that engaging in "problematic mukbang watching" was associated with eating disorders and with internet addiction.
 In addition, academics and dietitians added that mukbangers and their viewers often have a bad relationship with their eating habits, and its popularity only serves to further encourage such behaviors.

 Alcohol consumption

-A sulbang (pronounced [sulpaŋ]) or eating show with alcohol videos can be watched by anyone including minors, which may inadvertently stimulate alcohol consumption among teenagers.
+A sulbang (pronounced [sulpaŋ]) or eating show with alcohol videos can be watched by anyone, including minors, which may inadvertently stimulate alcohol consumption among teenagers.